What is a College House?

 What is there to do in Lancaster?

 College Houses are the fundamental organizational unit for residential living at Franklin & Marshall.
-College Houses ar the meeting ground where students can interact and network among the extended College family.
+College Houses are the meeting ground where students can interact and network among the extended College family.
 They are communities that enrich the academic and social opportunities for our students.
 Beginning in Fall 2006, students became responsible for governing the College Houses, establishing and enforcing House rules, and planning, organizing, and running House social events.
 The College has transferred this level of responsibility to the Houses and House officers with the belief that our students are young adults ready to exhibit the leadership necessary and exercise this degree of control over their residential environment and social experiences.

 House Advisors are upper class students responsible for attending to the needs and problems of residents and students alike.
 You should get to know your HA as he/she can help you learn the ropes at Franklin & Marshall.
 HAs also serve as liaisons between residence hall students and the House Don and House Precept in your House.
 HAs help you during orientation to ease your transition into the college community.
 If you have any questions, a great place to start is to see the House Advisor (HA) living on your hall.

 During the summer, you may want to start by contacting the Office of College House Administration at 717-291-3989.
-At that number you may reach a College or House Dean or an Academic Advisor.
+At that number, you may reach a College or House Dean or an Academic Advisor.

 You will have the opportunity to meet your academic advisor in a group meeting during Orientation.
 Following this group meeting, you will have a chance to talk to your advisor individually.
 During this appointment, you will be able to discuss any changes to your course schedule.

-The on-campus bookstore is located in the Distler building along with Jazzman’s Cafe.
+The on-campus bookstore is located in the Distler building along with ZeBi's.
 The Distler building is located across from Stager Hall.
 The bookstore will be selling Franklin & Marshall insignia apparel and gifts, dorm room decor, convenience foods, an expanded selection of trade books, magazine, textbooks, and supplies.
 The bookstore also offers an option called buyback, which means that you can trade your textbooks in for some cash.
 This option is available every day.

 The phone number is 717.291.4093.